IBM/cloud-pak-deployer/docs/src/30-reference/configuration/entitlement-validation.md

     fail_on_error: true

     # Number of sample images per component (default: 3)
+    # Set to 'all' to check all images (slower but most thorough)
     # Higher = more thorough but slower
     sample_size: 3
 ```